1730

 Hume,

-Subjects.
-Book 1, Of the Understanding and Book 2, Of
+A Treatise on Human Nature: Being an Attempt to Introduce the Experimental Method of Reasoning into Moral Subjects.
+Book 1, Of the Understanding and Book 2, Of the Passions

-Hume wrote the three-volume Treatise of Human Nature in La Flèche, France.
+Hume wrote the three-volume Treatise of Human Nature in La FlŠche, France.
 The first two volumes appeared together in late January 1739, and the third in the summer of 1740.
 All three volumes were published anonymously.
 Hume did not republish the work during his lifetime.

 |